-Your Professional Learning Community will meet to discuss the implementation of one Mathematics Challenge.
-In preparation for your meeting, please print and review the Mathematics Challenge, solve all tasks within the Challenge, and think about the guiding questions below.
+Each month, your Professional Learning Community will meet to discuss the implementation of one Mathematics Challenge.
+In preparation for your monthly meeting, please print and review this month's Mathematics Challenge, solve all tasks within the Challenge, and think about the guiding questions below.
 These questions will be used to facilitate a group discussion regarding the implementation of the upcoming Mathematics Challenge.